kiranz/just-api/docs/docs/features.md

             }
 ```

-You can also specify a custom function defined and exported in a module by providing `run_type` as module and module path like below.
+You can also specify a custom function defined & exported in a module by providing `run_type` as module and module path like below.

 ```yaml
   - name: get users